mykter/TagTime-desktop/README.md

 # Contributing
 Please see the CONTRIBUTING file.

-# Mac OS
+# macOS
-This app has not been tested on Mac.
+This app has not been tested on macOS by a human, only travis-ci.
 Bug reports and pull requests welcome.

 # Beeminder
 I don't use [Beeminder](https://beeminder.com), so haven't implemented support.
 Pull requests welcome.